Hpn4/Gamma_Leonis-mastodonFX/README.md

 ## Gamma Leonis Mastodon Client
+This project is a Rest API for the the platform Mastodon.
 ### Pre-requisites

 In order for the client to work, you need to create the `config.propeties` file by renaming the `config_template.properties` file.